meshplay/meshplay/docs/pages/guides/tutorials/kubernetes-configmaps-secrets.md

 ---
 layout: tutorials
-title: Understanding Kubernetes ConfigMaps and Secrets with Meshery
+title: Understanding Kubernetes ConfigMaps and Secrets with Meshplay
 abstract: Learn how to work with ConfigMaps and Secrets in Kubernetes
 permalink: guides/tutorials/kubernetes-configmaps-secrets
 redirect_from: guides/tutorials/kubernetes-configmaps-secrets/